-The world is finally becoming a more inclusive place and Mattel has joined a number of companies who are embracing people with different disabilities.
+The world is finally becoming a more inclusive place, and Mattel has joined a number of companies that are embracing people with different disabilities.

 The two new barbies include one who makes use of a wheelchair and the other fitted with a prosthetic leg.
 They have created a great show of diversity and inclusivity through the new line.